When Someone Found a Health-Tech Startup's Unprotected Admin Panel

 TL;DR

-Our admin panel at /admin had no authentication.
-Anyone who guessed the URL could view all user data, modify settings, and delete accounts.
-A kind stranger found it and emailed us before anything bad happened.
-We immediately added authentication, moved to a non-guessable URL, and implemented proper access controls.
+A health-tech startup left their admin panel at /admin with no authentication.
+Anyone who guessed the URL could view all patient data, modify settings, and delete accounts.
+A kind stranger found it and emailed the team before anything bad happened.
+They immediately added authentication, moved to a non-guessable URL, and implemented proper access controls.

-We thought we were being clever by not linking to the admin panel from anywhere on the site.
+The team at a small health-tech startup thought they were being clever by not linking to the admin panel from anywhere on the site.
 Security through obscurity, right?
 Wrong.
 Very, very wrong.

 The Email That Changed Everything